Influenza Surveillance Protocol and Frequently Asked Questions for Minnesota Schools

 - Do not report subsequent days of the same outbreak.

 - If symptoms of illness are unknown for an absent student, include this student in your count of ILI absences.

 * ILI is defined as fever ≥100.0°F and cough or sore throat (in the absence of a known disease other than influenza).

-School health professionals should use the Minnesota School-based Influenza-like Illness Report Form (PDF: 22KB/1 page) to report ILI to MDH via the following means:
+School health professionals should use the Influenza-like Illness Report Form - Minnesota Schools (PDF) to report ILI to MDH via the following means: